zeruhur/goldenidol/15_creatures_foes.md

   - On a critical damage save failure, the executive will use their vast resources and connections to escape and flee the scene.

-### Corporate Executive

-6 HP, 0 Armor, 8 STR, 12 DEX, 12 WIL, Briefcase (d4, business savvy)

-  - A powerful and influential businessman or woman, dressed in a tailored suit.
-  - Known for their cutthroat business tactics and ability to manipulate the system to their advantage.
-  - On a critical damage save failure, the executive will use their vast resources and connections to escape and flee the scene.

 ### Cultist

 6 HP, 0 Armor, 10 STR, 8 DEX, 12 WIL, Ritual Knife (d6, holy)